wiegandlmu/Image-Stitcher-for-Fiji-ImageJ/README.md

 # Image Stitcher for Fiji ImageJ

-This ImageJ macro, designed for use within **Fiji** ([https://fiji.sc/](https://fiji.sc/)), automates the stitching of multiple images taken with a **Keyence microscope** into a single large image.
-It's particularly useful for images acquired using the **Multi-Point (mosaic)** function.
+This ImageJ macro, designed for use within **Fiji** ([https://fiji.sc/](https://fiji.sc/)), automates the stitching of multiple images into a single large image.
+It's particularly useful for images acquired using a **microscope** with a **tiling** function.

 ## Features

-*   **Handles Keyence Default Naming:** Specifically designed to work with the default Keyence file and folder naming conventions.
+*   **Flexible Filename Handling:**  Highly adaptable to various file and folder naming conventions through a user-friendly dialog.
-*   **Customizable:** Easily adaptable to different naming schemes, overlap settings, and stitching parameters.
+*   **Customizable:** Easily adjust overlap settings and stitching parameters.
 *   **Optimized for Single Images:** Streamlined for stitching individual 2D images (no Z-stacks).
 *   **Sharp Stitching:** Offers options for precise overlap computation, resulting in sharp stitching results.
-*   **User-Friendly:** Includes detailed instructions for users with no programming experience.
+*   **User-Friendly:** Includes a configuration dialog and detailed instructions for users with no programming experience.
+*   **Automatic Grid Size Calculation**: If needed, the script can calculate an appropriate grid size.

 ## Prerequisites